Reinforcement Learning Foundations for Deep Research Systems: A Survey: Agentic RL Training Frameworks

 \subsection{How to choose (pragmatic guidance)}

 When the goal is a training back end that ``just runs'' PPO/GRPO with minimal glue, verl is a pragmatic starting point: it is production-ready, flexible, and its HybridFlow APIs simplify scalable train/gen switching and parallelism.
 It fits teams that already have a sampler and primarily need a robust engine for training and generation orchestration.
 If raw rollout throughput on long, tool-using episodes is the primary constraint, AReaL and SLIME are purpose-built for high MFU and dynamic sampling: AReaL provides a research-grade asynchronous blueprint with staleness-aware updates, while SLIME's SGLang-native sampling (with aborts and frequent weight refresh) targets serving-side speed under Megatron training \citep{fu2025areal,2025SLIME}.
-AWorld is attractive when the bottleneck is cluster-scale experience collection, given its distributed interaction loop and demonstrated speedups \citep{yu2025aworld}; ROLL is a good fit when per-sample scheduling, environment/reward workers, and heterogeneous cluster management need to live in one library \citep{wang2025roll}.
+ROLL is a good fit when per-sample scheduling, environment/reward workers, and heterogeneous cluster management need to live in one library \citep{wang2025roll}.

 If you already operate a production agent and you prefer not to rewrite, Agent Lightning's server–client split and unified transition interface lets you keep existing agent logic and tools while retrofitting RL \citep{luo2025agentlightning}.
 Domains that demand process-aware rewards or verifier-style signals benefit from OpenR's PRMs and guided decoding for reasoning-centric research and from Verifiers' protocol/rubric tooling (judge- and tool-aware rewards) coupled with a lightweight GRPO trainer \citep{wang2024openr,2025verifiers}.
 For frontier-scale parallelism or MoE, verl offers zero-redundancy transitions across train $\leftrightarrow$ gen with flexible device mapping, while ROLL or SLIME become attractive when you want, respectively, baked-in orchestration or serving-native scaling \citep{sheng2025verl,wang2025roll,2025SLIME}.